Tchoupinax/image-operator/README.md

 According the use-case you have, select the good configuration for you:

-### Copy raw images (`Image`)
+### Image Synchronization (`Image`)

-Copying image is used to copy image from one registry to another.
-It works with every registries (public like private).
-Discovery features for versions is available for these public registries:
+The `Image` resource allows you to copy container images across registries, supporting both public and private registries.
+Supported public registries include:

 - `AWS public ECR`: https://gallery.ecr.aws
 - `DockerHub`: https://hub.docker.com
 - `Quay.io`: https://quay.io/search

+#### Use Cases

-#### I want to sync an image with a specific tag and I want to do only one
+1. One-time sync of a specific tag

-Use mode `OneShot` and fill version with you specific tag (e.g. `v1.2.3`).

-#### I want to sync a version and I want all new version to be synced automatically
+For a one-time sync of a specific version, use `OneShot` mode and specify the desired tag (e.g., v1.2.3).

+2. Automatic sync of new versions matching a pattern

-Use mode `OneShot` and fill version with a matching pattern (e.g. `v1.2.x`).
-It will sync current available version and watch for future version to sync them (`>v1.2.0 & <v1.3.0`)
+To auto-sync a specific version pattern (e.g., `v1.2.x`), use `OnceByTag` mode.
+This will sync the current and future matching versions (e.g., `>v1.2.0` & `<v1.3.0`).

-#### I want to copy and refresh an image every day
+3. Regular image refresh

-Use mode `Recurrent` and provide the desired version (e.g. `node:22-alpine`)
+For periodic syncing (e.g., daily), use Recurrent mode and specify the version tag (e.g., node:22-alpine).

 #### Example of recurrent task

-> I want to copy `quay.io/nginx/nginx-ingress:3.7-alpine` to `tchoupinax/nginx/nginx-ingress:3.7-alpine` every 15 minutes.
+> Copy `quay.io/nginx/nginx-ingress:3.7-alpine` to `tchoupinax/nginx/nginx-ingress:3.7-alpine` every 15 minutes.

 ```yaml
 apiVersion: skopeo.io/v1alpha1